wintercms/docs/backend-forms.md

 <a name="widget-colorpicker"></a>
 ### Color picker
-`colorpicker` - renders controls to select a hexadecimal color value.
+`colorpicker` - renders controls to select a color value.

     color:
         label: Background